Key Takeaways:

 What are Index and Stock call options?

-For example Nifty Calls, Bank Nifty calls, etc.
+For example, Nifty Calls, Bank Nifty calls, etc.

 The principle of trading call options is the same in both cases.
-When we buy call options then we expect the price of the stock or index to go up.
+When we buy call options, then we expect the price of the stock or index to go up.

 What are Monthly and Weekly call options?

-The main idea was to reduce the risk of options by making the expiry each week.
+Monthly call options expire on the last Thursday of every month.
+SEBI has introduced a new product called weekly options, specifically for Bank Nifty.
+The main idea is to reduce the risk of options by making the expiry each week.

 What are ITM and OTM call options?